-- In the blade clamp, loosen the blade screw in front blade slot and insert flush cutting blade as far as possible into slot. - Tighten blade screw securely.
+- Loosen blade screw and insert flush cutting blade as far as possible into slot in blade clamp as shown in Figure 13. - Tighten blade screw securely.

 Note: The holes in the saw blades were not designed for alignment with the screw hole in the blade clamp.